Mineralpedia Details for Crocoite

 Crocoite from Red Lead mine, Dundas, Tasmania, Australia

-Vivid deep orange red cavernous, prismatic crystals to 1.5cm.
+Bright red prismatic crystals to 1cm.